 DISCUSSION:

 This is the maiden attempt to characterize the electrical conductivity of the brine formation process in vacuum or Martian pressure conditions.
 The key element of this experiment is to simulate the Martian day-night cycle with the Mars simulation chamber to study the salts.
 The results of the salt deliquescence are shown as a representative result while the focus is more on achieving the required conditions to simulate Martian environment.
-With this first experiment, we now understand the process and the limitations of the chamber as mentioned in the discussion section of the manuscript.
+With this first experiment, we now understand the process and the limitations of the chamber.
 In the future experiments, we will follow this protocol for various science experiments that is relevant to process on Mars.
 Earlier studies have carried out the electrical conductivity measurements in ambient laboratory pressures27-29.
 Measuring in lower pressures poses a challenge and thus demanded a modification to the protocol used for the Earth pressure conditions.
 During a previous calibration campaign in a climate chamber under ambient pressures, different hydrates were prepared by adding defined amounts of salt and water, prior to each set of the experiments to derive the relationship between the electrical conductivity and the salt hydrate form at different Martian temperatures31.
 But, with Martian pressures, the added water used to form hydrates will eventually outgas when reducing the pressure, thus we started off every experiment with a dry salt-SAP mixture and regulated the relative humidity to transition through various hydrate forms.

 Past studies monitoring the brine formation process using Raman spectroscopic methods, generally were performed with an individual granule of the salt particle in an environmental cell and observing the phase transitions in the O–H stretching region of the Raman spectra1,9,18.
 The electrical conductivity characterization of the brine formation process deemed to be more sensitive to intermediate phase transitions than the existing Raman spectroscopy and provided a continuous time series of the brine formation process27.
 From our experiments, we also demonstrated electrical conductivity as a viable measurement option for bulk salt samples with good precision.